-Light Bytes is an event that takes place on the first Friday of every month and is a series of informal chats about light and lighting which helps to promote open communication and networking in the lighting and associated industries.
+Light Bytes is an event that takes place on the first Thursday of every month and is a series of informal chats about light and lighting which helps to promote open communication and networking in the lighting and associated industries.
 Hosted from the ETC office in London and streamed worldwide, each month we present a new and exciting topic featuring news about our latest products and industry current trends.
 Joined by a host of different industry professionals at each event, from opinion panels, spotlights on companies or specific work, to round-tables, all with the opportunity for you to engage with our panel in the question and answer sessions.

 Whether you work in live entertainment, broadcast, film, architecture, or whether you are just passionate about light and lighting, then Light Bytes is for you.
 Register below to attend the next Light Bytes event – we look forward to seeing you there!

 We have some awesome sessions lined up already for next year and we will be posting the schedules soon.
 Remember that you are welcome to join us in person at our London office for all our 2022 events – we’d love to see you.
 Our first session for 2022 will be on the 3rd February.

 The Light Bytes team want to say a big THANK YOU to all our supporters – we appreciate you joining us every month and we look forward to seeing you all again in the new year.
 We want to wish you all a wonderful festive season – have fun, stay safe and may 2022 be filled with love, laughter and light!